 The study also described some of the anti-Jewish acts to young people who reportedly had no "specific anti-Semitic prejudices," but joined the Jew-baiting "just for fun."

 Alarming trends within the Church that are making it a major player in anti-Semitism.

 Aliyah - on account of Anti-Semitism?

 A record number of new Jewish immigrants to Israel are arriving from the West.
 From France more immigrants arrived in 2005 than over the past 34 years and from North America, a record number was set for over 22 years.
-For the first time since the Palestinian Intifada and subsequent terror attacks, the downward trend has turned and more Jewish immigrants will arrive this year than last year.
+For the first time since the Palestinian Intifada and subsequent terror attacks, the downward trend has turned and more Jewish immigrants continue to make Aliyah.